edose/Spectral/README.rst

 Have a look at the R code.
 If a function call isn't obvious, check its online documentation.
 With that, most programmers will figure out my R code in about 2 minutes.

-By the way, all the software needed for this project was free: Visual Studio for C#, NUnit for unit testing, Notepad++ for text management, the R framework, RStudio as R control panel, ggplot2 for R graphics, all R statistics packages, GitHub for this repository, even web site rst.ninjs.org to construct the reStructuredText documentation file you're reading now.
+By the way, all the software needed for this project was free: Visual Studio for C#, NUnit for unit testing, Notepad++ for text management, the R framework, RStudio as R control panel, all R statistics packages, ggplot2 for R graphics and Inkscape for vector graphics post-processing, SourceTree for git repository management, GitHub web site for this repository, and even web site rst.ninjs.org to construct the reStructuredText documentation file you're reading now.
 I didn't pay for software until I wrote the final paper and made the final presentation.

 *Note: I do not plan to refine or extend this code anytime soon.
-You are welcome to use the code in any manner consistent with the license (file "LICENSE" of this repository) which basically says Be Fair.*
+You are welcome to use the code in any manner consistent with the license (file **LICENSE** of this repository) which basically says Be Fair.*

 1. Optical stack simulation:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^